SHARE THIS STORY

 After two intense days of grappling, Lehigh saw its wrestlers claim five individual league titles en route to a resounding 164.5-146 team win over Cornell.
 It marked the first time since 2006 that the Mountain Hawks claimed the crown, and gave the program its 35th EIWA team title.

-That goal awaits them in Cleveland, Ohio.
-That’s where, from March 15-17, the most elite wrestlers in the nation will gather to compete in the 2018 NCAA Wrestling Championships—and when the wrestling begins on Thursday morning, Lehigh will have ten wrestlers competing.
-Only one other program—Ohio State—can say the same, and the achievement marks the first time since 1967 that Lehigh will send a full ten-man contingent to the nation’s top tournament.
+A couple of weeks later, the team traveled to Cleveland, Ohio, to take part in the 2018 NCAA Wrestling Championships--with all ten of its wrestlers qualifying for the tournament.
+Only one other program--Ohio State—could say the same, and the achievement marked the first time since 1967 that Lehigh sent a full ten-man contingent to the nation’s top tournament.

 Lehigh had ten wrestlers out of ten weight classes earn bids for the NCAA Championships this year.
 The championships will be hosted in Cleveland, Ohio, and will run from March 15-17.
 Senior Darian Cruz will be looking to win his second straight national title at 125 pounds.